 - Cost less than silicone gel implants

 Silicone breast implants are made of a silicone elastomer shell, and come filled with silicone gel.
 These implants are sent pre-filled from the manufacturer and come in a large variety of sizes, as well as round and anatomic shapes.
 The surface can be smooth or textured.
 Today’s silicone breast implants are filled with a more cohesive and thicker silicone gel which gives them a semi-solid consistency similar to a gummy bear.
 Some of the advantages of choosing cohesive gel implants include:

 - Less rippling or waviness than saline filled breast implants

-Many of Dr. Beber’s breast augmentation patients prefer silicone implants for the above reasons.
+Many of Dr. Beber’s breast augmentation patients prefer silicone breast implants for the above reasons.

 It is important to remember that breast implants, like any medical device or implant, can fail over time and need to be replaced.
 When a saline implant fails, the saline is absorbed by the body and the implant becomes flat almost immediately.
 When a silicone implant fails, the silicone is not absorbed by the body, so the breast can often continue to hold its shape.
 For either silicone or saline implant failure, replacement can be easily performed.

 New and available to Dr. Beber’s patients are the structured IDEAL Implant.
 This IDEAL implant has recently been made available in Canada to a limited number of Plastic Surgeons.
 It is FDA and Health Canada approved.
 IDEAL implants feels natural and feels similar to a silicone cohesive gel implant.
 It is structured with its inner shell around the inner chamber, which holds saline inside and in the outer shell around the outer chamber, also holds saline.
 Between the shells are baffle shells.
 The structure of the implant with its chambers and baffle shells control the movement of the saline hence giving it a natural feel.